 There are a lot of things that we can do with an Android smartphone which has root that we cannot do with one that does not.
 I’ve covered some of the reasons why I use root here, but your mileage may vary.
 Don’t feel that you should, or have to root the Galaxy Note 10.

 You should decide to follow this tutorial because you have specific reasons to.

-Before you can start the tutorial detailed below, you first need to unlock the bootloader of the Samsung Galaxy Note 10 or Galaxy Note 10+.
+Before you can start the tutorial detailed below, you first need to unlock the bootloader of the Samsung Galaxy Note 10, Galaxy Note 10+, Galaxy Note 10+ 5G, or the Galaxy Note 10 Lite.
 This means that the following tutorial is only for the Exynos variant because most Snapdragon models have an unlockable bootloader.